 Living/dining room: With wood burner and 50" Freeview Smart TV.

-Kitchen: With range with electric oven, 5-ring gas hob, microwave, fridge/freezer, dishwasher and tiled floor.
+Kitchen: With range with electric oven, 5-ring gas hob, microwave, fridge/freezer, dishwasher, washing machine and tiled floor.

 Bedroom 1: With kingsize bed, 32" Freeview TV and en-suite with bath, shower attachment, toilet and tiled floor.

 Bedroom 3: With twin beds, 20" Freeview TV and DVD player.

 Shower room: With double shower cubicle, toilet and tiled floor.

 Northumberland was voted the ‘best county to holiday in’ by the British Tourism Awards, and once you are here it is easy to see why.
 Amble is ideally located to explore this diverse county with Warkworth Castle and village a pleasant 2-mile walk along the estuary.
 The castle dominates the village and you will find some nice pubs and cafés serving good food and drinks.
 The working harbour offers boat trips over to Coquet Island to see the bird sanctuary, and is also home to a very popular Sunday market.
 The little shopping pods are a great way to support the village community, and Amble has a thriving local community spirit.
 There are two lovely fish and chip shops, a fabulous ice cream parlour and a couple of fish restaurants along the harbour.
 Amble is reputedly the friendliest port and the cafés and bars are all run by local people.